Promoting Stretching Exercise to Reduce Cardiovascular Health Risk in Late Pregnant Women With Obesity

 The time in milliseconds from the ECG R point (left ventricular depolarization) and the B-point on the Dz/dt wave form (opening of the aortic valve), assessed at baseline (27 gestational weeks) and 37 gestational weeks.

-Time Frame: Baseline to 32 gestational weeks
+Time Frame: Baseline (approximately 27 gestational weeks) to approximately 5 weeks after baseline (approximately 32 gestational weeks)

-Time Frame: Baseline to 37 gestational weeks
+Time Frame: Baseline (approximately 27 gestational weeks) to approximately 10 weeks after baseline (approximately 37 gestational weeks)

-Time Frame: Baseline to 32 gestational weeks
+Time Frame: Baseline (approximately 27 gestational weeks) to approximately 5 weeks after baseline (approximately 32 gestational weeks)

-Carotid-femoral pulse wave velocity is a measure of arterial stiffness reported in m/s.
+Carotid-femoral pulse wave velocity (PWV) is a measure of arterial stiffness reported in m/s.
 Lower values reflect less arterial stiffness.

-Time Frame: Baseline to 37 gestational weeks
+Time Frame: Baseline (approximately 27 gestational weeks) to approximately 10 weeks after baseline (approximately 37 gestational weeks)

-Carotid-femoral pulse wave velocity is a measure of arterial stiffness reported in m/s.
+Carotid-femoral pulse wave velocity (PWV) is a measure of arterial stiffness reported in m/s.
 Lower values reflect less arterial stiffness.

 Secondary Outcome Measures